 If you are safe to do so, turn off the supply valve.
 Depending on where the leak is, this can keep more propane from leaking into our RV and the surrounding area.

 Open doors, windows, and any other means of ventilation to allow the gas to leave the area.
 It is important to get the propane out of your RV as soon as possible.
 Allow the gas to naturally dissipate out the window.
 Do not turn on a fan or any other electrical device.

 If you can do any of the above safety measures, then that is best.
 However, your safety is paramount and dealing with a propane leak is extremely dangerous.
 Call 911 or the local fire department immediately!
 A propane leak isn’t something to take lightly — get help right away!

 Before you return to your RV, turn it on, or turn on any other electrical device nearby, have your propane system inspected by a service tech.
 They will inspect your entire system and can give you the go ahead when it is safe to return to your RV and life as usual.

-We at Elite Cabins and RV Park are happy to provide propane services to those staying in our RV park.
+We at Elite Cabins and RV Park are happy to provide propane safety tips and propane fill services at our Big Spring location to those staying in our RV park and also those traveling through the area.
 Always check with a professional propane technician whenever you have any questions about your propane tank and system.
-As we have reiterated several times, propane can be extremely dangerous if your system is not properly maintain.
+As we have reiterated several times, propane can be extremely dangerous if your system is not properly maintained.
 Have peace of mind and keep enjoying traveling in your RV when you keep up your RV.